RBI slightly relaxes FX curbs for banks with big open positions

-MUMBAI The Reserve Bank of India (RBI) has marginally relaxed limits on net open foreign exchange positions for many banks that had large open positions before the central bank imposed restrictions in December, two banks confirmed to Reuters on Monday.
+MUMBAI Feb 6 The Reserve Bank of India has marginally relaxed limits on net open foreign exchange positions for many banks that had large open positions before the central bank imposed restrictions in December, two banks confirmed to Reuters on Monday.

 The sharp fall in the rupee against the dollar last year prompted the RBI to impose restrictions on speculative trading by reducing the net overnight open position limit of banks.